pzmarzly/cloudy/README.md

 Also provides shortcut for running X2GO.

-Created since it's sometimes not worth it to own expensive hardware (especially laptops).
+Created since it's sometimes not worth it to own expensive hardware (especially laptops), when all you have to do is running builds and test suites, and cropping 100k x 100k PNG once in a while.

 ## Demo